 • We recognize your child's birthday with an informal classroom tradition.
 Parents and grandparents are welcome to join in the celebration.
 The tradition involves sharing one picture or special item for each year of the child's life.
 Parents or guardian are encouraged to prepare a little story about their child's life.
 As the story is being told, everyone will observe the traditional presentation of the birthday walk by the birthday boy or girl.
-No party paraphernalia is necessary.
-You may sign up on SignupGenius.com to schedule your child's Birthday Celebration.
-Celebration times are at 11:30am on every second Wednesday of every month.
+No party paraphernalia is not necessary.
+Celebration times are variable.